-- Availability of a valid contract between the operator and the service provider to both parties - Availability of latest applicable controlled operator documents to the service provider - Availability to the operator of proof of delivery of such documentation to the provider e) Sub-SARP Assessments:

-- Proof of oversight exercised by the operator on the service provider within the two years prior to the SARPcheck audit. - Evaluating the operator's oversight and management of outsourced operations.
+- Availability of a valid contract between the operator and the service provider to both parties - Availability of latest applicable controlled operator documents to the service provider - Availability to the operator of proof of delivery of such documentation to the provider - Proof of oversight exercised by the operator on the service provider within the two years prior to the SARPcheck audit. - Evaluating the operator's oversight and management of outsourced operations.